 Susan Moskwa, a Webmaster Trends Analyst for Google, sums up this idea nicely in a post on the Google Webmaster Central blog:

 I posit that none of us truly care about PageRank as an end goal.
 PageRank is just a stand-in for what we really want: for our websites to make more money, attract more readers, generate more leads, more newsletter sign-ups, etc.

 However, this doesn’t mean that PageRank is totally worthless.
 There are two areas in which PageRank still plays an important role:

 - The way PageRank contributes to your site’s indexing frequency.

 If you see a dramatic downward shift in your PageRank, take a good, hard look at the SEO strategies you’re using.
-If your number continues to increase gradually, it’s smooth sailing for you.
+If your number continues to increase gradually, it’s a smooth sailing for you.

-So do you think PageRank matters?
+Do you think PageRank matters?